Postgraduate Course: Contemporary Art + Anthropology (Level 11) (ARTX11042)

 The first part of this course will introduce you to the anthropological turn in artistic practice.
 Seminars will engage you with approaches that are shared by artists and anthropologists such as: practice-theory/theories of practice, collaborative ethnography, participatory visual methods, sites, fieldwork, fieldnotes/sketchbooks, social practice, activism, action research, surrealism, weirding, vitalism, carpentry, ecomaterialism and neomaterialism.
 This will provide a primer to support a short collaborative project (Atelier) that will combine contemporary artistic and anthropological research methods.

-In the second part of the course you will develop and propose your own research project under the joint supervision of academic staff from the School of Art and Social Anthropology.
+In the second part of the course you will develop and propose your own research project under the supervision of staff from the School of Art.
 Your project will equally combine contemporary artistic and anthropological research methods.

 Entry Requirements (not applicable to Visiting Students)